-I’m getting back in the swing of life over here, but in the meantime, I thought it would be fun to talk about a first-time experience from a couple of weeks ago: forest bathing.
+I’m getting back in the swing of life over here after the whirlwind trip to Minnesota.
+Back with the family and back in the SUNSHINE (Minneapolis, your food was great and the people were so lovely and kind, but wow.
+You were a little chilly.
+It burned a little.).
+Today, I thought it would be fun to talk about a first-time experience from a couple of weeks ago: forest bathing.

 Get your soap and towel ready!

 A couple of weeks ago, when we were in Sedona for the Yoga Festival and staying at L’Auberge, we had the opportunity to sample forest bathing, which is one of the resort’s newest offerings.
 Even though the practice has been around for quite a while, it’s high on the trends list: Spafinder named it a top wellness trend for 2015.